-Penang’s international school scene is compact but well-established.
-The state has 14 registered international schools, split between the island and the mainland (Seberang Perai).
+Penang has 14 international schools registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory, split between the island and the mainland (Seberang Perai).
 For a market this size, the curriculum variety is strong, thanks to decades of expatriate presence tied to Penang’s electronics manufacturing sector and its popularity with retirees under the MM2H programme.

 The island’s northern coast, particularly Tanjung Bungah, hosts the best-known cluster.
-Dalat International School, one of Malaysia’s oldest international institutions, sits in this area alongside other campuses that benefit from the seaside setting.
+Dalat International School, founded in 1929 and one of Malaysia’s oldest international institutions, sits in this area alongside Tenby International School Pulau Pinang and Pelita International School.
 Bayan Lepas and Gelugor on the island’s south and east offer additional options.
 On the mainland, Bukit Mertajam provides a lower-cost alternative with easier access for families in the industrial zones.

 International school curricula in Penang